 6. Customer service advisor

 Do you know the saying “shoot the messenger”?
 This is too close to the truth when it comes to customer service advisors.
 They get the brunt of angry complaints and abusive customers that are dissatisfied with the company they represent.
-On the plus side, they can really make a change when they’ve helped solve a solution, especially when the company has a great culture.
+On the plus side, they can really make a change when they’ve helped solve a solution, especially if the company has a great culture.

 Coal mining is one of the most-hated careers as it greatly affects workers health.
 Miners are known to have a considerably short life-expectancy as they work in incredibly dusty, humid and hot environments; they are also at great risk of a gas explosion or a tunnel collapsing.

 8. Slaughter house worker

 This job isn’t one for those with a weak stomach; killing animals for a living can be extremely depressing.
 A current slaughterhouse worker told uncover discover “when you’re not repelling members of the opposite sex whose stomachs have been turned by what you do, you’re at work, ripping apart the carcasses of innocent animals, knee-deep in blood and guts.
 You’d think that when you walk out of the abattoir, you can leave it behind you for the day but no. The smell of death clings to you.”

 9. Promotional mascot